thegreenwebfoundation/developer-docs/src/docs/carbon-txt/explainer/carbon-txt-validator-architecture.md

 The In our CSRD Processor uses [Arelle](https://arelle.readthedocs.io/), an open source library for working with XBRL documents, to turn XBRL-formatted CSRD reports into datastructures that can be manipulated in Python, and that can be checked for the existence of specific data points.

-The validation results are returned in API respones, or the output in CLI commands.
+The validation results are returned in API responses, or the output in CLI commands.